Install DataStax Enterprise 5.1 using the binary tarball

 cdc_raw_directory: full_path_to_installation_location/cdc_raw

-5. Optional: If using DSE analytics, you can use either the default Spark data and logging directory locations or define your locations:
+5. Optional: To use DSE analytics, choose either the default Spark data and logging directory locations or define your own locations::

 • /var/lib/dsefs